 9 recipes for success from leading food and beverage subscription brands

-As subscriptions continue to become primary growth driver for enterprise brands in the food and beverage category, Bold was pleased to host a recent webinar: Growing food and beverage subscriptions in 2021.
-The dynamic discussion featured industry-leading food and beverage subscription experts: Trae Halkitis, CTO of Metabolic Meals, and Hamid Saify, VP of Ecommerce, Liquid Death, along with subscription industry leader, Chris George, Chairman and Co-Founder, of the Subscription Trade Association (SUBTA).
+As subscriptions continue to become a primary growth driver for enterprise brands in the food and beverage space, Bold was pleased to host a recent webinar: Growing food and beverage subscriptions in 2021.
+The lively discussion featured industry-leading food and beverage subscription experts: Trae Halkitis, CTO of Metabolic Meals, and Hamid Saify, VP of Ecommerce, Liquid Death — along with subscription industry leader, Chris George, Chairman and Co-Founder, of the Subscription Trade Association (SUBTA).
 The group was rounded out by Bold’s own Co-Founder and VP of Growth, Jay Myers.

 If you’re launching or scaling a subscription program outside of the food and beverage sector, such as beauty, pet supplies, or SaaS — don’t stop reading.
 When it comes to running a successful value-packed subscription business, the principles and takeaways discussed in this webinar apply across almost any vertical.
 Here is access to the full webinar.